• Skip to main content

 BMW said it would "provide service to affected customers" and Nissan said it would turn off 2G modems (TCUs) for all affected customers for free.
 This measure also applies to owners of Nissan-owned Infiniti cars.

-Ford said it started disabling all 2G modem from last year, 2016.
-The company has told ICS-CERT that there are very few 2G modems on the market.
+Ford said it started turning off all 2G modems last year in 2016.
+The company told ICS-CERT that there are very few cars with 2G anymore at the market.

-Security researchers Mickey Shkatov, Jesse Michael and Oleksandr Bazhaniuk from McAfee's Advanced Threat Research Team presented their findings at the DEF CON security conference held in Las Vegas last week.
+Security researchers Mickey Shkatov, Jesse Michael and Oleksandr Bazhaniuk from Advanced Threat The McAfee team presented their findings at the DEF CON security conference held in Las Vegas last week.
 (PDF)

 George still wonders what he's doing here ...